LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-console.rst

        ...
    ]

-If you look at ``loadData`` you’ll see a lot of unfamiliar code.
+If you look at the ``loadData`` method you’ll see a lot of unfamiliar code.
 Blake wrote this essential piece of code for you, and while you won’t have to modify it, it will be useful to have an idea of how it works.
 Read through the code until you feel like you can describe its functionality at a basic level.

+.. index:: ! overloading

 There are three more methods in ``JobData``, each of which is public (and ``static``, per our earlier note): ``findAll()``,